rinigus/osmscout-server/scripts/import/README.md

   version.

-### libpostal databases

-Libpostal databases are imported by geocoder-nlp import scripts.
-See these scripts for instructions.

 ### Other scripts

-* build_{geocoder,osmscout}.sh - performs import for each region
+* build_{geocoder,mapnik,osmscout}.sh - performs import for each region

 * get_base_from_geofabrik.py - used to build initial hierarchy